 Three major airports in the immediate area reported that the sky was clear and visibility was 14–15 miles (22.5–24.1 kilometers).

-As Kramer climbed toward his cruise altitude, he deviated from the VFR Flight Plan which he had filed prior to takeoff.
+As Kramer climbed toward his cruise altitude, he deviated from the Visual Flight Rules (VFR) Flight Plan which he had filed with the nearby Hawthorne Flight Service Station prior to takeoff.
 Without authorization from Air Traffic Control, the pilot entered a segment of the Los Angeles Terminal Control Area.

 Flight 498 was descending in northwesterly direction, while the Archer was climbing, eastbound.